 Lecturer of Spanish

-Alice McAdams received her PhD in Spanish from the University of Michigan in 2020.
-Her dissertation, titled "The Animate Image: Subjectivity and Objectivity in Spanish Avant-Garde Texts on the Cinema (1923–1931)," examines works from 1920s Spain that present the advent of film as a force that blurs the distinction between subjects and objects, or between entities that think and feel and those that do not.
-Her broader research interests center on the psychological effects of the rapid, intense modernization that Spain underwent in the 1920s and how this phenomenon is reflected in the cultural production of the Spanish avant-garde.
-She has a particular interest in the writings of Salvador Dalí from this period and other texts from the Catalan anti-art movement.
+Alice McAdams received her PhD in Spanish literature from the University of Michigan in 2020.
+Her dissertation, titled “The Animate Image: Subjectivity and Objectivity in Spanish Avant-Garde Texts on the Cinema (1923–1931),” examined the mix of fear and fascination with which novelists, poets, painters and directors talked about film in the early days of its advent.
+This project reflected her broader interest in the psychological effects of the rapid, intense modernization that Spain underwent in the 1920s and how this phenomenon is documented in the cultural production of the Spanish avant-garde.

 "Leveling the world: Metaphor and deshumanización in the cinematic dissolve."
 Romance Quarterly 67.3 (2020): 119–135.